citp/privacy-policy-historical/a/ar/arc/arcamax.com.md

-> *The following text is extracted and transformed from the arcamax.com privacy policy that was archived on 2006-05-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060520030456id_/http%3A//www.arcamax.com/news/page/1000/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the arcamax.com privacy policy that was archived on 2006-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206214219id_/http%3A//www.arcamax.com/arcapub/privacy) for the most accurate reproduction.*

-# Free newsletters, comics, book, games and much more! - ArcaMax Publishing
+# Free newsletters, comics, books and much more! - ArcaMax Publishing

 **Our Privacy Pledge to You,
 Our Customers, Users, and Subscribers**